#TBT: The 5 Best Beauty Product Revamps

 A truly vintage product, Queen Helene’s Mint Julep Masque is that distinctive green face mask we associate with spa-like luxury and relaxation.
 While this mask definitely is an underground secret to most millennials, those enlightened swear by it.
 Still keeping with the original formulation from decades passed, it wasn’t until just last year that they finally changed the iconic, but bland, packaging to a more fun and youthful design—in line with the rejuvenating effects of the mask!

 Bath and body works

-While Bath & Body works have never dropped off the face of the earth, they are known for changing up their scents lines every couple of months.
-Some seasonal fragrances are guaranteed to come backs (Winter Candy Apple, Vanilla Bean Noel), but other scents have been gone for decades.
+While Bath & Body works have never dropped off the face of the earth, they are known for changing up their scent lines every couple of months.
+Some seasonal fragrances are guaranteed to come back (Winter Candy Apple, Vanilla Bean Noel), but other scents have been gone for decades.
 On top of constantly introducing new scents, they also change up their packaging every year—even for their Signature Collection—to keep things fresh.
-But a couple months ago, they tapped into the nostalgia market and brought in old favorites in new packaging.
+But a couple of months ago, they tapped into the nostalgia market and brought in old favorites in new packaging.
 The reappearance of their Country Apple and Sun-Ripened Raspberry scents along with six other retro scents made you think the ‘90s never left.

 The founder of one of the world’s oldest cosmetic companies (and the originator of the word “make-up”), Max Factor was a force to be reckoned with before disappearing off US shelves in 2010.
 For the first time in 6 years, a limited edition capsule set of a mascara, a liquid liner, and two lipsticks has been released in the US!
 Curated by Pat McGrath, one of the world’s most renowned makeup artists and global creative design director for Max Factor, the line gives a modern twist to classic glamour.